-Translation is all about communication.
-Translating your message into French is caring for your French audience: you give them the opportunity to read your message in their native language, smoothing out the reading process, and making sure they don’t misunderstand nuances without realising it.
+Translation is about communication.
+Translating your message or a document into French is taking care of your French audience: you give them the opportunity to read your message in their native language, smoothing out the reading process, and making sure they don’t misunderstand nuances without realising it.

 Nelson Mandela said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”

-At other times, you just want to understand the content of a French text.
-If you don’t master the language well enough to get its meaning, that’s when translation for information services come into play.
+When you just want to understand the content of a French text, when you don’t master the language well enough, then you may need translation for information services.
 In this case, translation for information from French into English.

 I also offer translation for information services from English into French.
-This service is useful when you want to discuss a text, a document, with your French partners, and you prefer to send it in French to avoid misunderstandings.
-It’s not going to be published (on the web nor in print), and it doesn’t have any marketing value nor legal consequences.
+This is useful when you want to discuss a text, a document, with your French contacts, and you prefer to send it in French to avoid misunderstandings.
+It’s not going to be published (neither on the web nor in print), and it doesn’t have any marketing value nor legal consequences.
 A translation for information is enough then.

 And if you write in French, but would like your copy to be proofread or even copy-edited, there is a service just for you.
-Sometimes, you just don’t have the time, or your energy is better used elsewhere.
 You do the writing, I’ll do the proofing.

 If you’re studying French on the other hand, and want to improve your written French, there is a service for you too!
-When you work on your written French and you’re not aware of the mistakes you make, it may be difficult to improve.
+When you work on your written French and you’re not aware of your mistakes, it may be difficult to improve.
 More information here.

 people and businesses who want to connect with their French audience,